-After setting up the table pointer, the table data can be retrieved from the Program Memory using the "ITABRD [m]", "ITABRDL [m]", "TABRD [m]" or "TABRDL [m]" respectively when the memory [m] is located in Sector 0.
-If the memory [m] is located in other sectors except sector 0, the data can be retrieved from the program memory using the corresponding extended table read instruction such as "LITABRD [m]", "LITABRDL [m]", "LTABRD [m]" or "LTABRDL [m]" respectively.
+After setting up the table pointer, the table data can be retrieved from the Program Memory using the corresponding table read instruction such as "TABRD [m]" or "TABRDL [m]" respectively when the memory [m] is located in Sector 0.
+If the data table is located in other sectors, the data can be retrieved from the program memory using the corresponding extended table read instruction such as "LTABRD [m]" or "LTABRDL [m]" respectively.
 When the instruction is executed, the lower order table byte from the Program Memory will be transferred to the user defined Data Memory register [m] as specified in the instruction.
 The higher order table data byte from the Program Memory will be transferred to the TBLH special register.
 Any unused bits in this transferred higher order byte will be read as "0".